bekaku/java-spring-boot-starter/README.md

 gradle bootRun
 ```

-To test that it works, open a browser tab at http://localhost:8084/welcome, Or You can test from Postman
+To test that it works, open a browser tab at http://localhost:8084/welcome

 ---